stephenjsweeney/tbftss/README.md

 2D mission-based space shooter, based on the Battle for the Solar System space opera novel trilogy.

-The develop branch on GitHub (https://github.com/stephenjsweeney/tbftss) is where all the dev work happens.
-Stable(ish) releases will go in to master.
+The develop branch on GitHub (https://github.com/stephenjsweeney/tbftss/tree/develop) is where all the dev work happens.
+Stable(ish) releases will go in to master (https://github.com/stephenjsweeney/tbftss/tree/master).

 You can support development of this game by purchasing one of the books in the trilogy: www.battleforthesolarsystem.com/purchase/